A boy from the Welsh Valleys who did good, Richard Burton may have been known as the Voice of Wales, but he never forgot where he came from.

 Pontrhydyfen has a cozy, small-world feel, and older folk still remember “Richie” with fondness.

-There’s the Miners’ Arms where his hard-drinking father hung out and at the top of the village is Bethel Chapel, now in disrepair, where hundreds of locals and no few celebrities gathered for a memorial service following Burton’s death from a cerebral hemorrhage in 1984.
+There are the Miners’ Arms where his hard-drinking father hung out and at the top of the village is Bethel Chapel, now in disrepair, where hundreds of locals and no few celebrities gathered for a memorial service following Burton’s death from a cerebral hemorrhage in 1984.

-The actor lived as a tax exile in Switzerland, and it’s there that he is buried, but in the graveyard of Pontrhydyfen’s Jerusalem Chapel his name has been added to his parents’ gravestone.
+The actor lived as a tax exile in Switzerland, and it’s there that he is buried, but in the graveyard of Pontrhydyfen’s Jerusalem Chapel, his name has been added to his parents’ gravestone.

 Burton’s mother died shortly after giving birth to his brother Graham (who to this day lives in Cwmafan).
 Two-year-old Richard was sent from his Welsh-speaking home in Pontrhydyfen to live with his sister Celia and her husband Elfed a few miles away in Taibach, a district of Port Talbot, where English speaking predominated.

 The 1.5-mile Burton Childhood Trail traces his close-knit community life of chapels and choirs (he won an eisteddfod prize as a boy soprano), park and rugby.

 At the Taibach Library, he indulged his passion for literature, and as his diaries, published last year, reveal, he was an ardent cinema-goer.
 Eastern Primary School, which he attended, looks down on Port Talbot steelworks, still a major employer in the town.
 He later went to Port Talbot Secondary School (now Dyffryn Comprehensive School), though he left at 16 when money was tight to work in the Co-op as a gentleman’s outfitter.